 If you’re not using Gravity Forms 2.6, you won’t find the “Submit” button in the form editor.
 Instead, you’ll need to go to your form settings, scroll down to the “Form button” section and add the same conditional logic rule there.

 So, is this effective at preventing spam?
 While this method may be effective at reducing spam from bots, it may not be able to eliminate your form spam altogether.
-It’s also not the ideal solution from an accessibility point of view.
-As you can see, Gravity Forms displays a warning message about this.
+It’s also not a good solution if you’re conscious about web accessibility.
+Use with care!

 Next on the list is the infamous Google reCAPTCHA.
 If you’re a regular internet user, you’ve probably encountered Google reCAPTCHA at least once before.
 In fact, many websites use it as their primary defense against spam.